 What will your students learn by using GIS or other mapping tools?
 They will gain analytical experience in spatial thinking with real-world data.
-GIS is a great tool for spatial analysis with geographically-oriented data, where other types of analyses are inadequate.
+Spatial analysis with geographically-oriented data can reveal patterns where other types of analyses are inadequate.
 Students can engage in problem-solving with data they can find themselves, tailored to the subject.
 GIS instruction would need to be incorporated into a course, but internet-based mapping tools can be used effectively with existing online tutorials.

-ESRI's GIS.com is a great "getting started" web site which explains what GIS is and how and where these tools are used.
-In addition, the web site offers resources such as sample mapping software, free e-books and resources for understanding spatial analysis, such as Learn ArcGIS and the ArcGIS Book.
+ESRI’s GIS.com is a great “getting started” web site which explains what GIS is and how and where these tools are used.
+In addition, the web site offers self-guided tutorials such as Learn ArcGIS and the ArcGIS Book.

 Penn State University has produced The Geospatial Revolution, “an integrated public service media and outreach initiative about the world of digital mapping and how it is changing the way we think, behave, and interact.”